TUDelft-PRIME-Books/Linear-Algebra/Chapter2/MatrixVectorProduct.md

           \end{array}
    \right.$$

-is consistent
-and  linear system
+is consistent and the linear system

 $$
    \left\{\begin{array}{ccccccccc}